-The Company incurred \$9.8 million in acquisition-related expenses, which primarily consisted of transaction fees and legal, accounting and other professional services that are included in "Recapitalization and acquisition-related costs" in the audited consolidated statement of operations for the year ended January 31, 2022 and the related notes included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on April 18, 2022.
+The Company incurred \$9.8 million in acquisition-related expenses, which primarily consisted of transaction fees and legal, accounting and other professional services that are included in "Recapitalization and acquisition-related costs" in the audited consolidated statement of operations for the year ended January 31, 2022.
 Approximately \$4.3 million was reported in the period from February 1, 2021 to June 11, 2021 (Predecessor (SLH)) and \$5.5 million was reported in the period from June 12, 2021 to January 31, 2022 (Successor).